ember-learn/cli-guides/guides/basic-use/folder-layout.md

 ### Components

 `PascalCase` is used for components.
-For example, the 'nav-bar` component
+For example, the `nav-bar` component

 ```handlebars {data-filename=app/components/nav-bar.hbs}
 <nav>